 The Semiahmoo House Society, with early roots as a school for people with mental disabilities in the 1950s, has evolved significantly over the past several decades.
-Today it provides quality services and support to people with disabilities and their families in British Columbia.
-Together, with sister societies The Semiahmoo Foundation and the Peninsula Estates Housing Society, they make up a Canadian nonprofit partnership called UNITI.
+Today it provides a wide range of quality services and support to people with disabilities and their families in British Columbia.
+Together with sister societies The Semiahmoo Foundation and the Peninsula Estates Housing Society, they make up a Canadian nonprofit partnership called UNITI.

 Unifying three entities for mission-driven synergies

 Until recently, UNITI’s societies were accounted for separately, with various systems and a ‘Frankenstein’ chart of accounts that had become quite unwieldy.
 Today, the organization’s three main entities are working closer together than ever, and require financial practices that reflect those synergies.
 For example, a building owned by The Semiahmoo Foundation might be managed by Peninsula Estates Housing Society and rent to programs or participants who offer or receive services for developmental disabilities from Semiahmoo House.

 Powell remembers the struggles of their previous financial stack, “We had all these different platforms and none of them were integrated, so we were duplicating a lot of work.
 It was becoming more and more apparent that no matter what we built on top of Sage 300, that base wasn’t sufficient to support our changing multi-entity needs.
 We wanted a core financial solution that would manage the information we required, without forcing us into workarounds.”
 By leveraging Sage Intacct’s flexible dimensions to harmonize and streamline UNITI’s chart of accounts, her team gained the ability to track various restricted and unrestricted income streams and expenses—across hundreds of departments, programs, and even individual participants.